radenmuaz/radenmuaz.github.io/_posts/2025-02-04-trying-out-deepseek-r1.md

 # 3. Alignment

-For anything geopolitical and genocide.
-The model print out things and hide, maybe not DeepSeek-R1 itself but the online chat service by DeepSeek has filter.
+### current geopolitics and genocide

+DeepSeek-R1 can think a bit and answer for things like geopolitics -- Byt the online chat.deepseek.com has filter, it simply prints out the thinking and answer and suddenly hide and apologise.

+### religion

 For religion, I tested for Islam -- this model is aligned to respect muslims.